A lot of people wonder if they need to do maintenance on their tankless water heater, and if so, how hard it is to descale.

 You may or may not even know if you have hard water.

-So, I added this map from the USGS website that shows you the areas of the country with hard water and how high a threat it would be to your tankless water heater.
+This map from the USGS website shows you the areas of the country with hard water and how high a threat it would be to your tankless water heater.